R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

     * You need the Conclave SDK.
 If you don't have it, grab a copy from [conclave.net](https://www.conclave.net).
     * This tutorial assumes you've read and understood the [conceptual overview](enclaves.md) and [architecture overview](architecture.md).
+    * Gradle versions greater than 6.x are not supported.
+Using a later version of Gradle might lead to build issues.
+    Refer to the [system requierments](system-requirements.md#gradle) for the recommended version of Gradle.

 You can find a **sample app** in the `hello-world` directory of your SDK.
 You can use this app as a template for your own if you want a quick start.
 We will cover: